 Breastfeeding is a great choice!
 It provides many benefits to the baby and the mother by way of improved health, development and most importantly, a strong bond.
-Download the GIKids Breastfeeding Fact Sheet to learn more about the benefits of breastfeeding your baby and to learn about breastfeeding babies with colic, allergies and reflux.
+Download the GIKids Breastfeeding Fact Sheet to learn more about the benefits of breastfeeding and to learn about breastfeeding babies with colic, allergies and reflux.

 What is breastfeeding?

 Breastfeeding is the natural way of feeding a baby.
 Human milk is the perfect baby food.
 It meets the specific needs of a human baby and is nearly nutritionally complete.
 The main shortcoming is that breast fed babies need to be supplemented with 400 IU of vitamin D starting at 2 weeks of age to improve growth and bone heatlh.
 Breastfeeding significantly reduces the risks of diseases for mother and child.
 A breastfed baby is less likely than a formula fed baby to develop: